DK-Hostmaster/preactivation-service-specification/README.md

 * All of the return data has been extended due to validation taking place so the data submitted might have changed over the course of the validation and is hence returned in the final and accepted state.
 Please note that this is primarily relevant where validation is taking place.

+* The requirements for the callback has been tightened, so the endpoints are only called using TLS 1.0.
+This is due to the transport of the sensitive personal data

 ## Available Environments

 DK Hostmaster offers the following environments (see also the Data sheet):